 20. Set everything up the night before the party.

 The key to a stress-free event, according to Good Housekeeping, is to set up for your party the night before.
 Rearrange furniture, set the table, and make sure there’s plenty of toilet paper in the bathroom.
 You can also prep ingredients the night before to make the day of the party a little less stressful.
 Putting together a list of what needs to happen day-of can keep you on track, too.

 21. Use bread to clean up broken ornaments or glass.

 Whether you drop an ornament or your party guest drops a glass, don't reach for the vacuum—the glass can damage it.
 Instead, reach for the bread bag: After sweeping up the big pieces with a broom, you can easily clean up tiny shards with a slice of bread; just press the slice onto the floor where the glass was shattered, then toss it out.

 Instead of throwing ornaments in an old shoebox, place medium to large ornaments in an old coffee tin or cheap plastic drinking cups.
 Clean out an old coffee tin and gently place larger Christmas decorations wrapped in newspaper inside.
-For medium sized ornaments, store them in plastic drinking cups inside of a larger plastic storage bin.
+For medium-sized ornaments, store them in plastic drinking cups inside of a larger plastic storage bin.
 Use an empty egg carton to store smaller Christmas ornaments.
+Plastic apple containers or paper beverage trays work great, too.
 This is a good way to keep ornaments tidy, compact, and easy to access next year.